 - For such a simple toy, the price point at $19.99 is also notably higher than many other teethers on the market.

 - In contradiction to the way it is advertised, I found the teething egg to be fairly heavy.
 This is especially true compared to other teethers, making it a bit unwieldy to hold for little hands.
 This means if your baby is smaller, you may have to hold it up for them to chew on instead of relying on them to pick it up and soothe themselves.
 This kind of defeats the purpose in my opinion.

 Bottom line review of the teething egg:

 Did the Teething Egg enthrall my baby and instantly become her favorite teether?
 No, it didn’t.
 That is not to say it could not work for your child, but my little girl had a very short-lived interest in this product.
-Some babies do just not take well to the round simple shape of the teething egg and would prefer something with a little more variety that is a little easier to work with to get their mouth around.
+Some babies just do not take well to the round simple shape of the teething egg.
+Many babies would prefer something with a little more variety that is a little easier to work with to get their mouth around.
 If you have tried multiple other teethers unsuccessfully, it may be worth a shot since every child is different.
 Ultimately, I cannot say it worked well for us, and I cannot recommend forking over nearly 20 bucks for it.